han722s/Camagru/README.md

 # Camagru-Web-project

- The goal of this project is to build a web application with a little less means.
+ The goal of this project is to build a web application with less means.

  ## Technologies Used:
  ◦ [Server] PHP - Mysql - Docker.